K7CTC/direwolf/README.md

 ## Prerequisites

 You will of course need a Raspberry Pi.
 Additionally, you will need a micro SD card loaded with 2020-02-05-raspbian-buster.img which can be obtained [here](http://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-07/2020-02-05-raspbian-buster.zip).
+I highly recommend [belenaEtcher](https://www.balena.io/etcher) for flashing the image to your microSD card.
 Please be sure to complete the following steps before continuing:

 * Connect your Pi to a wired or wireless network.
 * Complete the Welcome to Raspberry Pi wizzard (uncluding installation of available updates).